 Dentsu Inc. Morimoto: This time, we launched the project feeling the potential of sound logos.
 What meaning do sound logos hold in this era?
 Creative Director Sasagawa, please share your thoughts.

-Xing Teramoto: Sound logos serve as a means to convey a company's worldview and service characteristics in a memorable way, while also functioning as advertising.
+Xing Teramoto: Sound logos serve as a means to convey a company's worldview and service characteristics in a memorable way while fulfilling their function as advertising.
 Moreover, the fact that it is "sound" makes it feel highly compatible with JOYSOUND.
-It's a sound that casually enters your ears during daily life.
-This familiarity naturally connects with karaoke, an everyday form of entertainment.
+Sounds that casually enter your ears during daily life.
+This sense of familiarity naturally connects with karaoke, an everyday form of entertainment.

 Beyond just entertainment affinity, I also feel it resonates with our company culture and values.

-Dentsu Inc. Morimoto: Mr. Fukui, what was your initial, intuitive impression of this new idea for a sound logo karaoke?
+Dentsu Inc. Morimoto: What was your initial, intuitive impression of this new idea, Sound Logo Karaoke, Mr. Fukui?

-Xing Fukui: My first impression was that it was simple, easy to understand, and seemed fun.
-I also remember thinking, "I'd love to sing all those sound logos I hear in daily life on karaoke!" and imagining how much more enjoyable karaoke would be if you could sing them in certain situations.
+Xing Fukui: My first impression was that it felt simple, easy to understand, and fun.
+I also remember thinking, "I'd love to sing all those sound logos I hear in daily life on karaoke!" and imagining how singing them in certain scenes would make karaoke even more enjoyable.

 Xing Fukui

-Dentsu Inc. Morimoto: It also seems like it could naturally bring together businesspeople from different companies.
+Dentsu Inc. Morimoto: It also seems like it could naturally bring together businesspeople from various companies.
 Masuda-san, from a planner's perspective, what aspects do you find appealing?

 Dentsu Inc. Masuda: The combination of sound logos and karaoke—things that seem unrelated—creates a few seconds of "instant entertainment."
 That was a major discovery.
 Entertainment usually requires some time to enjoy, but this project condenses its essence into seconds.
 What's also incredibly unique is how it ties into corporate branding and purpose communication.
 I find the boldness of creating maximum excitement in such a limited time fascinating.

-Dentsu Inc. Eguchi: You often find yourself unconsciously remembering a company's sound logo through its melody, right?
+Dentsu Inc. Eguchi: You often find yourself unconsciously remembering a company's sound logo through song, right?
 Being able to sing that in karaoke is new and fun.
-Personally, I'm tone-deaf and not great at karaoke, but with a sound logo, it only takes a few seconds and feels less embarrassing.
-It seems like it could be used in various scenarios—as a quick song for communication between employees, to kick off or wrap up an after-party.
-From a consumer perspective, I feel it could become a new catalyst for communication.
+I'm tone-deaf myself, so karaoke isn't really my thing, but with a sound logo, it only takes a few seconds and there's less embarrassment.
+It seems like it could be used in various situations – as a quick song for communication between employees, to kick off or wrap up an after-party.
+From a consumer perspective, I feel it could also become a new catalyst for communication.

-Dentsu Inc. Morimoto: Exactly.
+Dentsu Inc. Morimoto: That's right.
 The low barrier to entry—how easy it is to implement—is a major appeal.
-You can use it with a lighthearted approach, like "Let's wrap up this meeting with the sound logo."
-That might be why it has the potential to naturally permeate throughout a company.
+You can use it with a lighthearted approach, like "Let's wrap up this gathering with the sound logo."
+That might mean it could naturally permeate throughout the company.

-A New Approach to Purpose Penetration That Generates Empathy Inside and Outside the Company
+A New Tool for Purpose Penetration, Fostering Empathy Inside and Outside the Company

 Dentsu Inc. Morimoto: This project proposes a new form of communication using sound logos to companies and organizations.
 Specifically, it has two pillars: "Sound Logo song distribution for karaoke" and "Participation in the Sound Logo Karaoke AWARD."
 Could you explain the objectives behind these?

-Dentsu Inc. Morimoto: Indeed, the idea of sound logos with a history reaching Gen Z is unexpectedly interesting.
-It means they can become touchpoints with a broad range of consumers, including across generations.
+Dentsu Inc. Morimoto: Indeed, the idea of a sound logo with a history reaching Gen Z is unexpectedly interesting.
+It shows how this can become a touchpoint with a broad range of consumers, including across generations.

-Xing Teramoto: Sound logos inherently serve as a bridge, connecting companies and consumers as an advertising tool.
+Xing Teramoto: Sound logos inherently serve as a bridge connecting companies and consumers as an advertising tool.
 By adding the processes of "creating" and "singing" this time, we've incorporated the power of co-creation and unity within the company.
 This makes it an initiative that covers both internal and external aspects.
-I see the value of this project in how these two axes function simultaneously.
+I see the value of this project in how both axes function simultaneously.

 Dentsu Inc. Morimoto: Masuda-san, how do you see the effects each process—creating and singing the sound logo—brings to the company?

-Dentsu Inc. Masuda: Personally, I feel the process of creating a sound logo is quite similar to a high school cultural festival.
+Dentsu Inc. Masuda: Personally, I feel the process of creating a sound logo is similar to a high school cultural festival.
 When a shared goal emerges, employees naturally unite.
 At that point, internal branding has already begun.
 Furthermore, singing and disseminating it becomes an output that communicates the company's stance and purpose externally.
-I believe this few-second sound holds the communicative power, as Mr. Teramoto mentioned, to influence both internal and external audiences.
+I believe this few-second sound holds the communicative power to influence both internal and external audiences, as Mr. Teramoto mentioned.

 Dentsu Inc. Morimoto: Eguchi, what potential do you see in the effectiveness of "short" content like sound logos?